 The early part of the 21st century has been characterised by the rapid proliferation of mobile devices and social media platforms.
-Currently, there are approximately 2.6 billion smartphone users in the world, and by 2017, over one-third of the world’s population is projected to own a smartphone.
-In addition, by 2021 it is forecast that there will be 6.4 billion smartphones in circulation.
-Individuals in China and India access the internet through mobile devices with the most frequency.
-China has the most internet smartphone connections, with approximately 910 million connections, followed by 275 million smartphone connections in India.
-The United States ranks third, with 259 million connections.
-In the United States, by 2017 it is expected that nearly 80 per cent of all mobile users will own a smartphone – a significant increase from the 26.9 per cent of mobile users who owned them in 2010.
-In China, the smartphone market is also rising, as over 538 million smartphones were forecast to be sold in 2016, compared to 80 million sold in 2011.
-Concerning mobile devices, in the third quarter of 2016 alone, Apple announced that it sold 45.51 million smartphones.
-Along the same lines, Facebook, arguably the most popular form of social media, has reached 1.79 billion monthly active users, over 1.57 billion of whom access the site on mobile devices.
-Furthermore, Facebook-owned Instagram has over 500 million monthly active users, Twitter has 313 million monthly active users, and LinkedIn has 106 million monthly active users (although LinkedIn has over 450 million members).
-In China, WeChat, Tencent’s popular messaging app, has surpassed 700 million monthly active users in March 2016, an increase of over 29 per cent year-on-year from the same period in 2015.
-India is also predicted to reach 1 billion unique mobile subscribers by 2020.
+At the end of 2016, there were about 3.8 billion smartphone users in the world, and by 2020, there will be 5.7 billion.
+The Asia-Pacific will account for about half of this growth as India surpassed the United States to become the second-largest smartphone market in 2016 with 347 million smartphone connections.
+In the United States, by 2020 it is expected that nearly 81 per cent of all mobile users will own a smartphone – a significant increase from 26.9 per cent in 2010.
+In China, it is estimated that the rate of smartphone users will rise to 74 per cent by 2020.
+Concerning mobile devices, in the third quarter of 2017 alone, Apple announced that it sold 45.4 million smartphones.
+Along the same lines, Facebook, arguably the most popular form of social media, has reached 2.07 billion monthly active users, over 1.74 billion of whom access the site on mobile devices.
+Furthermore, Facebook-owned Instagram has over 800 million monthly active users, Twitter has 330 million monthly active users and LinkedIn has 106 million monthly active users (although LinkedIn has over 467 million members).
+In China, WeChat, Tencent's popular messaging app, surpassed 889 million monthly active users in the fourth quarter of 2016, an increase of over 350 million users since the first quarter of 2015.
+By 2020, there will be 3.1 billion unique mobile subscribers in the Asia-Pacific compared to 2.7 billion subscribers in 2016.
+Most of this growth will come from India and China.
 The number of 4G connections in India is also forecast to grow rapidly, increasing from approximately 3 million connections at the end of 2015 to 280 million connections by 2020.

 The message of these statistics is that mobile devices and social media are a ubiquitous part of everyday life around the world, including in the workplace, and are becoming increasingly so.
 One industry survey has indicated that 90 per cent of businesses use social media for business purposes, and 43 per cent of businesses allow all their employees to access social media sites at work.
 Even more important, however, is the fact that nearly 60 per cent of businesses noted that they monitor employee social media use at work.
 In turn, employers must be cautious about what actions they undertake when monitoring employees' behaviour online, because depending on the jurisdiction, ownership of the device and other circumstances, this can implicate a wide range of employee protection and privacy laws.